Issue: system restore not working Windows 10

 Fix 3: Uninstall or disable incompatible software

 As mentioned earlier, incompatible software will interfer System Restore, both the creation and restore process.
 Take Norton antivirus as an example, it has a feature called product protection, which can break system restore.
-Thus, you need to uninstall or disable it during these process.
+Thus, you need to uninstall or disable it during these processes.

 Fix 4: Check if system restore point is available